Terradue/doc-ellip/source/developer/api/data/caching.rst

   - ``--location-trusted`` this instructs curl to allow sending the name + password/api key to all hosts that the site may redirect to.
 Your request must be always authenticated, even after a redirection.

-  - ``-m 10`` This optional srgument instructs curl that this operation shall not take more than 10 seconds.
+  - ``-m 10`` This optional argument instructs curl that this operation shall not take more than 10 seconds.
 If we do not want to wait for the result of the caching, we can use this argument to close the connection to the server after a certain time.
 The data gateway keeps anyway caching the data.

 .. note:: If the request above answers directly with a HTTP 200 response.
 It means the data is already cached and ready to download.